 The department examines environmental toxins that people are exposed to, their origin, and the effects of exposure on health.
 We are exposed to environmental toxins primarily through food, which is also the most important source of nutrients, vitamins, minerals and other biologically active substances.
 The department therefore studies both positive and negative substances in food and how they affect health.

 Chemical analyses of human biological material to map how the population is exposed to environmental toxins is a central part of the department's work.
 We also map the composition of the intestinal flora in children, what factors are important for the intestinal flora, and the connection with health.
 The department has major tasks in national and international risk assessment work.

 Our research aims to provide better and more holistic insight into the connections between exposure to environmental toxins, intestinal flora and diet, and consequences for health.
 The department has a high level of expertise in exposure research, toxicology, epidemiology, nutrition and analytical chemistry.

-The department specializes in the content of nutrient and foreign substances in food as well as substances in water and the indoor environment.
+The department specialises in the content of nutrient and foreign substances in food as well as substances in water and the indoor environment.
 In some projects, different sources of environmental pollution are mapped by comparing calculations from food, indoor air and dust with what can be measured in the body.
 This knowledge provides a better basis for risk assessment of these substances.